 P.S. in a matter of days, the article has been read by hundreds of people :)

 2) To blogs that publish similar content to yours

 We were happy to complement our article with the guide.
 Thus, it was beneficial for both parties: we enriched our article with valuable and relevant content and they acquired a backlink.

 Try out this strategy and see for yourself.

-In case you receive a request like above, you can always take advantage of it.
+In case you receive a request like the one above, you can always take advantage of it.
 Simply ask to share your article on social media given that you add their link.
 This is exactly what we asked.

 Mentions of your content on other blogs can significantly improve your search engine rankings.
 However, sometimes companies mention your publications without linking back to you.
-If you monitor your online mentions, you can easily find companies who mentioned your content without a link.
+If you monitor your online mentions, you can easily find companies that mentioned your content without a link.